5T33Z0/OC-Little-Translated/03_USB_Fixes/ACPI_Mapping_USB_Ports/GUPC_Method/README.md

-# Mapping USB ports via ACPI without a replacement Table
+# Mapping USB ports via ACPI without a replacement table

 ## About
-In the previous chapter we replaced the original USB port mapping table by our own to enable and disable ports for macOS only.
-This approach requires to drop and replace the ordinal table and takes a lot of effort.
+As shown earlier in this chapter, writing a replacement USB port mapping table for macOS takes a lot of effort.

-But there's a simpler method to achieve the same: instead of rewriting the whole USB port mapping table, we just use a binary rename to reroute calls to the `UPC` method to `XUPC` and add an SSDT to only modify the 2 relevant packets of the `UPC` for each port which are then handed over to the `GUPC` method inside the Root Hub to enable/disable a port and the type of connection it has.
+But there's a simpler way to achieve the same: instead of rewriting the *whole* USB port mapping table, you can a use binary rename to reroute calls to the `GUPC` method to `XUPC` and add a `SSDT-GUPC` instead to disable ports and change port types in order to work around macOS' port limit of 15 ports.

 ## Explanation